samvera-labs/openseadragon-react-viewer/README.md

-# OpenSeadragon React Viewer
+# OpenSeadragonViewer

 A React wrapper component around the OpenSeadragon viewer.
 Import the component into your React application, feed it a IIIF manifest URL via props (see below for example), and it will render an OpenSeadragon viewer with:

 - Alternative toolbar icons
 - A searchable dropdown select menu for navigating an image with multiple tile source images.
 - A custom thumbnail navigator for an image with multiple tile source images.
-- Ability to download the currently zoomed canvas image, or be presented with a link to download the full-size image.
+- Ability to download the currently zoomed canvas image, or be presented with a link to download the full-size image. _(coming soon...)_

+This component is being extracted from Northwesten's Digital Collections app.
+For an example: https://dc.library.northwestern.edu/items/f912a581-d9e8-43d6-a7c8-a8d46eff7517

 ## Usage

+Install from the Github repo (Note, not yet functional...working on it)

 ```
 yarn add https://github.com/samvera-labs/openseadragon-react-viewer
 ```

 Then in your React application...